These aren't just campaign promises - they're commitments born from years of experience working in and organizing around our parks.

 Our park system's greatest asset is its workers.
 As someone who organized Minneapolis' first lifeguard union, I understand that worker stability is community stability.
 After seeing the impacts of the first-ever MPRB worker strike in 2024, I believe people in Minneapolis want a Park Board that will support basic worker rights, protect union labor in project labor agreements, and bargain with unions in good faith.

 From our neighborhood parks to National Parks we are seeing public sector unions standing up to protect valuable public assets.
-As a democratic socialist I know that strong unions help our parks work for working people!
+As a democratic socialist, I know that strong unions help our parks work for working people!

 Environmental Challenges: